 III.
 Initial Review Panel (IRP)

-A. As soon as reasonably possible, the IRP convenes by videoconference or telephonic means to determine whether or not ACPE has jurisdiction over the person/entity named and allegations.
+A. As soon as reasonably possible, within 15 days, the IRP convenes by videoconference or telephonic means to determine whether or not ACPE has jurisdiction over the person/entity named and allegations.
 Jurisdiction requires:

 - the respondent program is accredited by the Commission.